jonnylangefeld/jonnylangefeld.com/about.md

   <p><b>Projects</b></p>

   <p>I have worked on a great variety of projects in various roles.
 I have been a data science consultant with IBM for many large corporations (like Daimler, Continental, Porsche, Bosch, Fiducia).
-I have been a software developer with my startup, energy-smart, as well as for open-source software.
+I have been a software developer with Mercedes, my startup energy-smart, as well as for open-source software.
 I worked as a data engineer and technical project manager for Mercedes-Benz in Silicon Valley.
 For all the details of the projects publicly available, head over to my <a href="https://www.linkedin.com/in/jonnylangefeld/" target="_blank">Linked In page</a>, where I keep an up-to-date list of my projects.</p>

   <p><b>Resumé</b></p>
   <p>If you're interested in my professional and educational history, you can take a look at my resumé <a href="/assets/about/Resumé Jonathan Langefeld.pdf" target="_blank">here</a>.</p>